Larry-Gensch/Localizing/README.md

   to a dot (.)**.
 As such, for users of version 0.9.x, a diagnostic warning will be emitted whenever a prefix is supplied without a separator that suggests adding a separator parameter to the macro call.
   This diagnostic will be removed in versions 1.0.0 of this package.

+  In addition, the separator must be specified as a quoted string.
+Do not reference a variable when using the `separator:` parameter with the `@LocalizedStrings` macro.

 Simply prefix an `enum` with the `@LocalizedStrings()` macro (that may be called with optional parameters menioned above).
 Within this `enum`, create another  `enum`